Sacha Inchi

 The Sacha Inchi plant typically bears fruit about nine months after planting, producing a steady supply of seeds for several years thereafter.

 Given their hardy nature and minimal care required to grow them, Sacha Inchi seeds are playing an important role in sustainable agriculture.
+Their high yield and nutritional value make them a potentially valuable crop, especially in regions struggling with food security and malnutrition.

 If they aren't roasted and sold as a snacking food, the seeds are made into two main products: An incredibly fine hair oil and arguably the world's best natural plant protein powder.